-This Explanatory Note is a guide to assist proponents preparing environmental impact assessments (EIAs) to address the risks posed to groundwater assets by geological faults acting as pathways or barriers.
-It contains tailored guidance and describes up-to-date, robust scientific methodologies for EIAs on CSG and LCM developments and includes example scenarios to demonstrate analysis and presentation techniques.
-It is designed to provide a 'line of sight' to support proponents' statements and assertions within an EIA.
-This Explanatory Note covers the types of geological, hydrogeological and modelling assessments needed to assess the risks posed by projects to groundwater assets due to faulting.
-While it is a guide, it is not a 'guideline' or a 'standard'.
-Completing such impact assessments requires professional judgement, and the level of assessment required will vary depending on the proposed development and the local setting.
+This Explanatory Note is a guide to assist proponents preparing environmental impact assessments (EIA) to address the risks posed to groundwater assets by geological faults acting as pathways or barriers.
+It contains tailored guidance and describes up-to-date, robust, scientific methodologies for environmental impact assessments on CSG and LCM developments and includes example scenarios to demonstrate analysis and presentation techniques.
+It is designed to provide a 'line-of-sight' to support proponent's statements and assertions within an EIA.
+This Explanatory Note cover the types of geological, hydrogeological, and modelling assessments needed to assess the risks posed by projects to groundwater assets due to faulting, and whilst it is a guide, it is not a 'Guideline' or an 'Standard'.
+Completing such impact assessments requires professional judgement and the level of assessment required will vary depending on the proposed development, and the local setting.

 Geological faults are displacements within otherwise intact rock material.
 They are normally described using their orientation, amount and sense of displacement, and the character of the rock materials they displace.
-The data that can be used to find and define faults can be sparse or have limited resolution.
-Because of this, there are usually significant uncertainties regarding their geometry, kinematics and displacement characteristics.
-Although inherently variable, faults have a significant commonality of features and characteristics which can help make interpretations and inferences about their influence on flow pathways more comparative when the data available for complete characterisation cannot be gathered.
-Faults are not perfectly planar or linear, and fault character may vary spatially and could change, or potentially reactivate, during a coal or CSG development project.
+The data that can be used to find and define faults can be sparse or have limited resolution, and because of this, there are usually significant uncertainties regarding their geometry, kinematics, and displacement characteristics.
+Although inherently variable, faults have a significant commonality of features and characteristics which can help make interpretations and inferences about their influence on flow pathways more comparative, when the data available for complete characterisation cannot be gathered.
+Faults are not perfectly planar or linear, and fault character may vary spatially and could change, or potentially reactivate, during a coal or coal seam gas development project.
 Hence, the same fault may form a fluid flow barrier in some locations along its length while enabling or enhancing flow at other locations.

-Technical terminology is needed to describe faults, how they can be investigated and their assessed hydrogeological significance.
-A glossary of terms is provided after the main body of the report to assist the reader, and the reference list provides details of key texts on structural geology and fault analysis.
+To describe faults, how they can be investigated and their hydrogeological significance assessed requires technical terminology.
+A Glossary of terms is provided after the main body of the report to assist the reader, and the reference list provides details of key texts on structural geology and fault analysis.